nikita-kazakov/nikita-kazakov.github.io/_posts/2021-09-18-deploy-multiple-sites-docker.md

     image = "assets/images/2021/nginx_docker_5.png"
 %}

-If I type in `manager.selfhostbaby.xyz`, I see the login page comes up.
+If I access `manager.selfhostbaby.xyz`, the login page comes up.
 However, the page is insecure.
 The padlock is not green and there's no tls / ssl encryption.

 Let's fix that by adding automatic FREE encryption from Let's Encrypt through Nginx Proxy Manager.